-The collaboration between ISU – Institute of sustainable urban development, True Story Studio, Altitude Meetings and inUse is an ongoing process of where we look into the Engagement’s ability to create and transform change in the physical space.
-The first seed planted at ISU Breakfast seminar April 19th, which gave us insights to bring forward to: Future City Testbeds – Malmö stads workshop – at the Bridge August 22, which will focus on WHY and HOW, providing a method for how to design culture and services together with citizens.
-This testbed at the OPPORTUNITY SPACE FESTIVAL – focusing on WHAT – as an action-shop – following up on previous work.
+The collaboration between ISU – Institute of Sustainable Urban development, True Story Studio, Altitude Meetings and inUse is an ongoing process where we look into the ability of engagement to create change in the physical space.
+The first seed planted at ISU Breakfast seminar April 19th, gave us insights to bring forward to: Future City Testbeds – Malmö stads workshop – at the Bridge August 22, which will focus on methods for how to design culture and services together with citizens.
+The testbed at the Opportunity Space Festival is a follow-up on previous work.
 Our shared work during the year of 2017 will be wrapped up at ISU Knowledge Seminar, December 1st.

 Swedish version: read here